-In connection with the distribution, we expect to complete one or more financing transactions on or prior to the completion of] of the proceeds of such financings expected to be used to distribute a cash dividend to the distribution, with approximately \$[UTC.
-As a result of these transactions, we anticipate having approximately \$[of indebtedness when the distribution is completed.
-In anticipation of the distribution, Moody's Investors Services, Inc., Standard & Poor's and Fitch Ratings, Inc., have assigned to Carrier issuer credit ratings of [], [] and [], respectively.
+In connection with the distribution, we expect to complete one or more financing transactions on or prior to the completion of the distribution, with approximately \$10.7 billion of the proceeds of such financings expected to be used to distribute cash to UTC.
+As a result of these transactions, we anticipate having approximately \$11.1 billion of outstanding indebtedness when the distribution is completed.
+The amount of indebtedness incurred by Carrier and the amount of cash distributed by Carrier may be adjusted by UTC as described elsewhere in this information statement.
+In anticipation of the distribution, we expect Carrier to be issued an investment grade credit rating by each of Moody's Investors Services, Inc. and Standard & Poor's.
 Despite these anticipated investment grade credit ratings at the time of the distribution, any future downgrades could increase the cost of borrowing under any indebtedness we may incur in connection with the distribution or otherwise, reduce market capacity for our commercial paper or require the posting of collateral under our derivative contracts.
 There can be no assurance that we will be able to maintain our credit ratings once established, and any additional actual or anticipated changes or downgrades in our credit ratings, including any announcement that our ratings are under review for a downgrade, may have a negative impact on our liquidity, capital position and access to the capital markets.